The Complexity of Probabilistic Lobbying: Approximability

 Voter bribery problems are closely related to set cover problems, in particular in the average-majority scenario, so that we should be able to carry over approximability ideas from that area.
 The intuitive translation of a $\MIN$-$\plp{VB}{AM}$ instance into a \textsc{Set Cover} instance is as follows: The universe of the derived \textsc{Set Cover} instance should be the set of issues, and the sets (in the \textsc{Set Cover} instance) are formed by considering the sets of issues that could be influenced (by changing a voter's opinion) through bribery of a specific voter.
 Namely, when we pay voter $v$ a specific amount of money, say $d$ dollars, he or she will credit $\nicefrac{d}{n}$ dollars to each issue and possibly change $v$'s opinion (or at least raise $v$'s acceptance probability to some ``higher level'').
 The weights associated with the sets of issues correspond to the bribery costs that are (minimally) incurred to lift the issues in the set to some ``higher level.''
-There are four differences to classical set covering problems: \begin{enumerate} \item We cannot neglect the voter who has been bribed, so different voters (with different bribing costs) may be associated with the same set of issues. \item The sets associated with one voter are not independent.
-For each voter, the sets of issues that can be influenced by bribing that voter are linearly ordered by set inclusion.
-Moreover, when bribing a specific voter, we have to first influence the ``smaller sets'' (which might be expensive) before possibly influencing the ``larger ones''; so, weights are attached to set differences, rather than to sets. \item A \emph{cover number} $c(r_j)$ is associated with each issue~$r_j$, indicating by how many levels voters must raise their acceptance probabilities in order to arrive at average majority for~$r_j$.
-The cover numbers can be computed beforehand for a given instance.
-Then, we can also associate cover numbers with sets of issues (by summation), which finally leads to the cover number $N=\sum_{j=1}^n c(r_j)$ of the whole instance. \item The money paid ``per issue'' might not have been sufficient for influencing a certain issue up to a certain level, but it is not ``lost''; rather, it would make the next bribery step cheaper, hence (again) changing weights in the set cover interpretation. \end{enumerate}
+There are four differences to classical set covering problems: \begin{enumerate} \item Multiple voters may cover the same set of issues (with different bribing costs).